How Archevi Protects Your Family's Privacy

 At Archevi, privacy isn't a toggle you switch on.
 It's built into the foundation of how we process every query.
 Here's exactly how it works.

-Archevi takes a fundamentally different approach.
+Archevi takes a at its core different approach.

-Boundary Anonymization: How It Works
+Boundary Name removal: How It Works

 Here's what happens when you ask a question: